 Bleeding Kansas Facts

-In 1854, the Kansas-Nebraska Act passed.
+In 1854, the Kansas-Nebraska Act was passed.
 This caused many settlers to travel to the newly created Kansas Territory.

 Folks came to the Kansas territory for a variety of reasons.
-Many wanted the opportunity to settle the new land and build a new life.
+Many wanted the opportunity to settle in the new land and build a new life.
 While others came for political reasons.

-The Kansas-Nebraska act allowed the people living in Kansas to decide for themselves whether or not they wanted to allow slavery.
-This was very controversial since it overturned the Missouri Compromise which made Kansas a free state.
+The Kansas-Nebraska Act allowed the people living in Kansas to decide for themselves whether or not they wanted to allow slavery.
+This was very controversial since it overturned the Missouri Compromise, which made Kansas a free state.

 Thousands of pro-slavery men from Missouri moved into the territory.
-Although these men did not live in Kansas they were permitted to vote and in 1855 they were able to elect a territorial legislature favorable to slavery.
+Although these men did not live in Kansas, they were permitted to vote, and in 1855, they were able to elect a territorial legislature favorable to slavery.

 Governor Andrew Reeder supported slavery in Kansas until he saw how the pro-slavery Missourians hijacked the process.
-He tried to have the election overturned which raised tensions.
+He tried to have the election overturned, which raised tensions.

 In response, President Franklin Pierce replaced the governor and upheld the elections.
-He believed that would help calm the tensions, it did not.
+He believed that would help calm the tensions, but it did not.

 In response, an anti-slavery legislature met in Topeka.

 Pro-slavery resident attacked an anti-slavery community in Lawrence, Kansas.
 The pro-slavery men burned the governor's home, local hotel, and the town's newspaper to the ground.